*This post may contain affiliate links. Please see my disclosure for more details!*

 This post has been sponsored by Bacofoil® – all opinions and words are my own.

 However, when I am then trying to create a dessert to satisfy all cravings, it can get really very difficult!
-I love making a dessert for when my Fiancé (lol yes I’m now engaged WOOO) and myself go round my parents for dinner as my Mum usually makes a DELICIOUS Dinner, and making dessert is the least I can do.
-As my Dad, however, is the one to not be the biggest fan of chocolate, I do struggle.
+I love making a dessert for when I go round my parents for dinner as my mum usually makes a DELICIOUS dinner, and making dessert is the least I can do.
+As my dad, however, is the one to not be the biggest fan of chocolate, I do struggle.

 Add on some whipped cream, some fruit, some freeze dried fruits, etc etc. There are so many combinations of delicious toppings you can put onto a meringue its delightful.
-This idea partly came from going to a wedding fair recently at the venue my Fiancé and I have booked, where they had a ‘Create your own Pavlova’ station and I LOVED it.
+This idea partly came from going to a wedding recently and at the venue they had a ‘create your own pavlova’ station and I LOVED it.
 It was amazing.